bjornekelund/DXLogICOMScripts/README.md

 ﻿# DXLog.net script kit for IC-7610

- ## Requires DXLog.net 2.3.18 which is still not released
- ## Custom ICOM CAT commands is broken in the current stable 2.3.17
+ ## Requires DXLog.net 2.3.18 which is still not released.
+Custom ICOM CAT commands is broken in the current stable 2.3.17

 These scripts are used entirely at your own risk.
 Since the scripts control hardware, including things like transmitter output power, they can cause